futoin/core-cpp-api/README.md

 * `futoin::Error` & `futoin::errors`
 * `futoin::IAsyncTool` - interface of event loop
 * `futoin::IMemPool` - concept of memory pools for C++
+* `FutoInBinaryValue` - universal Plain-Old-Data as an intermediate storage for Binary AsyncSteps argument
+* `FutoInArgs` - a collection of FutoInBinaryValue arguments

 #### Private API helpers